DyingShades/justinluong.com/index.md

 ---
 Research in Dr. Luong's lab focuses on adapting restoration practices for changing climates and integrating management and socio-economic perspectives to understand rangeland ecology.
 Lab members engage in hands-on learning opportunities in the field, greenhouse and with practitioners that inform real-world rangeland restoration and management projects to cultivate a diverse and inclusive learning environment.

-{% comment %}
-If your include reads from page.slides internally, use the simple include below.
-If your include expects a parameter, use:
-{% include slideshow.html slides=page.slides interval=6000 %}
-{% endcomment %}
 {% include slideshow.html interval=6000 %}

 ---